 Everything you need to know about ERP

-In the ever-growing business environment, companies are challenged every single day with the increasing demand of aggressive cost control, flexibility to respond to changing business requirements, changes in ways of doing business by their industry.
+In the ever-growing business environment, companies are challenged every single day with the increasing demand for aggressive cost control, flexibility to respond to changing business requirements, changes in ways of doing business by their industry.
 To overcome these hurdles, companies can incorporate a fully integrated business management system covering functional areas of an enterprise like Logistics, Production, Finance, Accounting and Human Resource known as Enterprise Resource Planning (ERP) System.

 ERP is a result of a modern Enterprise’s concept of how the Information System is to be configured to the challenging environments of new business opportunities.
-However merely putting in place an information system is not enough.
+However, merely putting in place an information system is not enough.
 The success of an implementation is also important which mainly depends on how closely the implementation consultants, users and vendors work together to achieve the overall objectives of the organization.
 It is worthwhile to remember that ERP is an enabling tool, which makes one do his work better, which naturally needs additional efforts.

-ERP aims at one database, one application, and one user interface for the entire enterprise which when well-managed and implemented provides a 200 percent return on investment where as a poorly implemented one can yield a return on investment as low as 25 percent.
+ERP aims at one database, one application, and one user interface for the entire enterprise which when well-managed and implemented provides a 200 percent return on investment whereas a poorly implemented one can yield a return on investment as low as 25 percent.